-The Back-arc Basin - While this arc activity and episodes of collision were taking place along the Gondwana margin of South America, a considerable thickness of Ordovician to Lower Carboniferous sedimentary rocks were being deposited over a width of >500 km in Bolivia, Peru and northern Argentina.
+The Back-arc Basin to Intra-continental Trough - While this arc activity and episodes of collision were taking place along the Gondwana margin of South America, a considerable thickness of Ordovician to Lower Carboniferous sedimentary rocks were being deposited over a width of >500 km in Bolivia, Peru and Argentina.
 This sequence totalled more than 12 km in thickness and included Ordovician shale, phyllite, siltstone and sandstone-quartzite; Silurian diamictite and shale, a thick shale unit and overlying alternations of shale and sandstone.
 The overlying Devonian sequence included a similar cycle of a thick sandstone package, overlain by a shale unit and then an alternating suite of sandstone and shale, followed by Carboniferous sandstone, shale and limestone.
 This sequence is reconstructed from an imbricated package separated by a series of major detachments (McQuarrie, 2002; after Roeder and Chamberlain, 1995; Sempere, 1995; Dunn et al., 1995; González et al., 1996; Lamb and Hoke, 1997).

 • The Gondwana Tectonic Cycle commenced in the Late Devonian and continued to the earliest Permian, and comprises rocks that are considerably more abundantly exposed than those belonging to the previously described cycles.
 At the close of the Famatinian Cycle, subduction had retreated to near the current coastline, the subducting plate dipping east below the now amalgamated Arequipa, Antofalla, Mejillonia and Chilenia terranes, accompanied by the development of a growing accretionary prism.
 Charrier et al., 2007 have divided the Upper Palaeozoic rocks in the central Andes into three stages: